KristofM854/KristofM854/README.md

 I work on marine environmental monitoring at the IAEA Marine Environment Laboratories in Monaco, on harmful algal blooms, marine biotoxins and microplastics.
-Most of what I build is tooling that makes laboratory and monitoring data trustworthy: proficiency test design, QA/QC workflows, and R applications that take instrument exports through to auditable results.
+Shiny apps that take raw instrument exports through to a finished result, and smaller automations that replace steps people would otherwise do by hand in Excel.

 Trained as an analytical chemist and marine biogeochemist (Dr. rer. nat., AWI / University of Bremen).